igogorevi4/Zabbix-Extensions/Templates/RabbitMQ/README.md

 To supply a list of queue names, the filter would be:
 `FILTER='[{"name": "mytestqueuename"}, {"name": "queue2"}]'`

+To debug any potential issues, make sure the log directory exists and can be written to by zabbix, then set LOGLEVEL=DEBUG in the .rab.auth file and you'll get quite verbose output

 ## Low level discovery of queues, including GLOBAL REGULAR EXPRESSIONS:
 `https://www.zabbix.com/documentation/3.0/manual/regular_expressions`
 The low level discovery, which is what determines what queues to be monitored, requires with the existing template that a filter be defined as a global regular expression.
 You can modify the template to do it in other ways, e.g. with a host level macro (NOT TESTED), or override it per host.
 Or any number of methods.
 But without a filter, NO queues will be discovered, JUST server level items will show up, and your checks will fail.

 At some point the filters may be improved to include regular expressions or "ignore these queues"

 ## CHANGES
 * Updated to use zabbix_sender to push data on request to an item request.
 This is similar to how the FromDual MySQL Zabbix stuff works and the concept was pulled from their templates.
 * Updated the filters to handle a list of objects